Collapse of the UN Federation

 "Shortly after the federation, however, Ethiopia initiated a number of actions that were to generate political unrest in Eritrea" ( "Eritrea Begins It's War for Independence").

-United Nations General Assembly debating Resolution 377 (V) (“Uniting for Peace”), UN Audiovisual Library of International Law.
+United Nations General Assembly debating the future of countries at war in Resolution 377 (V) (“Uniting for Peace”), UN Audiovisual Library of International Law.